Cigarette

-A cigarette is a thin cylinder of tobacco rolled in thin paper for smoking.
+A cigarette is a thin cylinder of smoking tobacco rolled in thin paper for smoking.
 The cigarette is ignited at one end, causing it to smolder, and the resulting smoke is orally inhaled via the opposite end.
 Cigarette smoking is the most common method of tobacco consumption.
-The term cigarette, refers to a tobacco cigarette, but the word is sometimes used to refer to other substances, such as a cannabis cigarette or a herbal cigarette.
+The term cigarette usually refers to a tobacco cigarette, but the word is sometimes used to refer to other substances, such as a cannabis cigarette or a herbal cigarette.
 A cigarette is distinguished from a cigar by its usually smaller size, use of processed leaf, different smoking method, and paper wrapping, which is typically white.

-There are significant negative health effects from smoking cigarettes such as cancer, chronic obstructive pulmonary disease (COPD), heart disease, birth defects, and other health problems relating to nearly every organ of the body.
-Most modern cigarettes are filtered, however this does not make the smoke inhaled from them contain fewer carcinogens or harmful chemicals.
+Cigarette smoking has many negative health effects.
+These include diseases such as cancer, chronic obstructive pulmonary disease (COPD), heart disease, birth defects, and other health problems relating to nearly every organ of the body.
+Most modern cigarettes are filtered, but this does not make the smoke inhaled from them contain fewer carcinogens or harmful chemicals.
 Nicotine, the psychoactive drug in tobacco, makes cigarettes highly addictive.
 About half of cigarette smokers die of tobacco-related disease and lose on average 14 years of life.
-Every year, cigarette smoking causes more than 8 million deaths worldwide; more than 1.3 million of these are non-smokers dying as the result of exposure to secondhand smoke.
+Every year, cigarette smoking causes more than 8 million deaths worldwide; more than 1.3 million of these are non-smokers dying as a result of exposure to secondhand smoke.
 These harmful effects have led to legislation that has prohibited smoking in many workplaces and public areas, regulated marketing and purchasing age of tobacco, and levied taxes to discourage cigarette use.